3.5 Traineeships and apprenticeships

 Promoting traineeships and apprenticeships

 Promoting traineeships and apprenticeships is widely discussed in Lithuania today.
 The interest in apprenticeship programmes has increased significantly in recent years.
 In Lithuania new apprenticeship programmes are planned.
 However, there are no clear messages and understanding among stakeholders how it differs from existing VET and why the government tries so hard to implement it.
-The signed memorandum of cooperation for the implementation of the youth guarantee foresees promoting apprenticeship by disseminating good practice and initiatives, providing financial support to companies training VET students, and providing recommendations on further development of apprenticeship in Lithuania.
+In 2014 the signed memorandum of cooperation for the implementation of the youth guarantee (link) foresees promoting apprenticeship by disseminating good practice and initiatives, providing financial support to companies training VET students, and providing recommendations on further development of apprenticeship in Lithuania.

 Recognition of learning outcomes